Home

 1. The breast cancer drug Tamoxifen.

-Tamoxifen effects the hormone estrogen (hence its breast cancer benefits), and also effects the protein kinase C enzymes (PKC).
+Tamoxifen affects the hormone estrogen (hence its breast cancer benefits), and also affects the protein kinase C enzymes (PKC).
 PKC activity is more pronounced in bipolar mania, leading researchers to successfully experiment in using Tamoxifen to treat bipolar mania.

 2. TMS: Transcranial magnetic stimulation.